microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chartdatalabels-get.md

 ---
 title: "Get ChartDataLabels"
-description: "Retrieve the properties and relationships of chartdatalabels object.
+description: "Retrieve the properties and relationships of chartdatalabels object."
 author: "lumine2008"
 ---